olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 ## Miscellaneous notes
 ### Is it possible to use arbitrary location or names for MO files?
 No. The game looks for MO files with specific names that are located in the mod's `lang` directory.
 If you'll put it anywhere else, or use you own file names (e.g. `french.mo`, `german.mo`), it won't work.

-However, any mod can automatically use any other mod's translation files to translate it's strings.
+However, any mod will automatically try to use any other mod's translation files to translate it's strings.
 This makes it possible to create mods that are purely "translation packs" for other mods (or mod collections), if you'd rather for whatever reason keep the mod and MO separate.

 ### Is it necessary to run the script from the mod's lang folder, or keep it there?
 No, it's just convenient to.